 When it comes to saving energy, there are many ways to go about this.
 Companies such as Electricity Monster can help to reduce overall costs.
 However, for dedicated chefs, the kitchen can be a place where you use a significant amount of energy.
-If you’re looking to be eco-friendly, use these tips in the kitchen to save on energy.
+If you’re looking to be eco-friendly, use these tips in the kitchen to save on energy and talk to your commercial cleaning team about a review of your cleaning products.

 1. Cook Smart